Off Market Properties

 Mass-marketed listings regularly command a premium of 30% compared to off market, which is the equivalent of a down payment.

-Striking a deal off market allows you to save quite a bit on an investment, while still paying an owner a price that they desire.
+Striking a deal off market allows you to save quite a bit on an investment, while still allowing you to pay the owner a price that they desire

 4. Better Understand Property Owners